 It isn’t overstating the obvious to establish that, just like the muscles in our bodies, EI skills must be used and developed, then used and developed some more.
 This is true for all leaders no matter their level in the organization or years of experience.
 Just as athletes must consistently work out and train to sharpen their fitness, so leaders must consistently work to use and hone EI muscles to sharpen their effectiveness.

-With that in mind, allow me to share five reasons why leaders need Emotional Intelligence training:
+With that in mind, allow me to share five reasons why leaders need Emotional Intelligence training.

-- Emotionally intelligent leaders increase retention numbers and directly influence engagement scores.
 McKinsey recently noted, “Numerous studies show that in a business-as-usual environment, compassionate leaders perform better and foster more loyalty and engagement by their teams.
 However, compassion becomes especially critical during a crisis.”1 Connecting authentically as a fellow human with what the team is experiencing is what really sets the stage for strong business recovery and growth.

-- Emotionally intelligent leaders are the most desirable to be retained and set in succession tracks.
 Daniel Goleman said of his original research, “When I compared star performers with average ones in senior leadership positions, nearly 90% of the difference in their profiles was attributable to Emotional Intelligence factors rather than cognitive abilities.”3 As leaders emerge from 2020 and begin to redesign their business plans, Gen X and millennial leaders are reworking their understanding, capabilities and skills to meet “the new normal.”
 Current baby boomer and Gen X leaders are searching for high performers who have come through this year with teams not only intact and productive, but deeply connected to each other and the business.
 These are the “star performers” who will step into senior-tier positions in the post-pandemic world.
 It must be noted that Generation Z is wide-eyed and watchful, soaking in and being formed by these leadership lessons.
 Strength in EI skills is no longer a nice-to-have, but the starting point for leader positioning.

 There is no longer any question: Leaders must have strength and balance in Emotional Intelligence for maximum effectiveness, and this skill set helps them to diagnose and deliver an antidote that can prevent much trouble, pain and possible heartache.
-Yes even—or especially—in the workplace.

-We, at The Center for Leadership Studies, trust that by crystalizing the most important reasons here, supported by a broad sampling of industry experts and research, you have the foundation of a business case that will win both support and budget from decision makers to equip leaders with Emotional Intelligence training and skills to navigate and bring stability to this time of global turbulence and change.
+You have the foundation of a business case that will win both support and budget from decision makers to equip leaders with Emotional Intelligence training and skills to navigate and bring stability to this time of global turbulence and change.

 1Nielsen NC, D’Auria G, Zolley S. Tuning in, turning outward: Cultivating compassionate leadership in a crisis.
 McKinsey & Company.
 May 2020.